elle108/gvsu-cis350-team1/docs/README.md

 - UI/UX Design: Ensure the game and web page are intuitive and accessible for K-5 students
 - Game Development (Shared): Assist with implementing gameplay features

+### Natasha Kidwell
+- Art and Visual Assets: Create or source graphics for asteroids, ships, backgrounds, and UI elements
+- Testing and Quality Assurance: Playtest the game, gather feedback, and help identify bugs or design issues
+- Game Development (Shared): Assist with implementing gameplay features

 # Estimated Timeline

 - Sprint 1: Learn Lua and LOVE2D framework